 I started with my favorite Coconut Curry Chicken recipe and took some inspiration from this recipe by Elise at Simply Recipes.
 A little bit of trial and error and I couldn’t be more excited with the outcome and to share this recipe!

-- Here’s a quick and helpful visual guide on how to cut a mango.
+Here’s a quick visual guide on how to cut a mango.

 Quick Tip

-I love buying a flat of mangoes from Costco (usually 6-8 in the tray) and using them throughout the week for snacks or in recipes.
-If you do the same thing, use a few of the mangos in this curry and the leftovers in some of our other favorite mango recipes: this Mango Salad, Mango Sorbet, Mango Smoothie, Mango Chicken, or Mango Salsa.
+I love buying a flat of mangoes from Costco (6-8 per tray) to use all week.
+Try a few in this curry and the rest in Mango Salad, Mango Sorbet, Mango Smoothie, Mango Chicken, or Mango Salsa.

 Mango Chicken Curry Tips